jogetworkflow/jw-community/wflow-install/src/main/resources/README.txt

 4. Create an empty database 'jwdb' in the MySQL server
 5. Populate the jwdb database with the SQL script in data\jwdb-empty.sql
 6. Edit wflow\app_datasource-default.properties to match your database settings
-7. Edit tomcat8-run.bat and change JAVA_HOME to your Java installation directory
+7. Edit tomcat-run.bat and change JAVA_HOME to your Java installation directory
-8. Run tomcat8-run.bat to start the bundled Apache Tomcat application server
+8. Run tomcat-run.bat to start the bundled Apache Tomcat application server
 9. Access the App Center at http://localhost:8080/jw